jfiume/CSS-athon/docs/proposal.md

 The CSS-athon will be able to:

 -  Show users the CSS feature in action when hovering over the item
+-  User will be able to input their own CSS code to see if it matches the correct CSS code for the function
--  Show/Hide the CSS code behind the CSS feature
+-  Show/Hide hints and the final, correct CSS code behind the CSS feature upon correct user code input
--  At least 4 CSS effects will be highlighted with a preference towards the more advanced CSS topics such as pseudo-classes, transforms, transitions, and animations
+-  Several CSS effects will be highlighted with a preference towards the more advanced CSS topics such as pseudo-classes, transforms, transitions, and animations

+### Additional Attributes
 -  A production Readme